SaudIqbal-IITM/ME18B169-EE18B157-PRML-Assignment-2/README.md

 ```
 You can also use IDEs like VS Code or PyCharm to run these files.

+Please note that we have commented out some code in some .py files to avoid ample computation time.
+You can uncomment these lines to get full-fledged results.

 ## Contact

 Please feel free to contact us if you have any doubts or difficulties.